juniorkrvl/skip-the-fishes/README.md

 ![AWS Infrastructure Challenge](doc/infra2.png)

 By hosting a website statically you don't have to concern about availability, because S3 service offer that for us. **Still, what about the backend?** If your solution isn't well configured you can suffer downtime on backend, for that reason I chose the framework Zappa that exports a Flask / Django app into a serverless architecture.
 By doing this you don't have any problem with your backend availability.
-The last but not least, the database I pick for high scalability was a noSQL database, because it's not going to suffer with a increased number of access like a relational database would.
+The last but not least, the database I picked for high scalability was a noSQL database, because it's not going to suffer with a increased number of access like a relational database would.

 I implemented a mock database and a static web site hosting on S3 but the whole concept was this.